geobarrod/KDE-Services/README.md

 Description:

-Enables the following functionalities on the Dolphin's right click menu of KDE-4.x/5.x:
+Enables the following functionalities on the Dolphin's (File Manager) right click menu of KDE 4.x/5.x:

 - Convert several video formats to MPEG-1, MPEG-2, MPEG-4, AVI, VCD, SVCD, DVD, 3GP, FLV or WebM.
 - Extract the audio track of several video formats and convert them to MP3, MP3(432Hz), FLAC, FLAC(432Hz), OGG or OGG (432Hz).